The Keto Store's Allulose Products

 Q: What's the food safety status of Allulose?

 A: Allulose was approved in 2012 and again in 2019 by the FDA (in the USA) after looking at current scientific research.
 Allulose has been safely used as a food ingredient around the world for a decade.
 As a result, a number of comprehensive reviews of the safety of Allulose have been published.
 In addition, the FDA has had no question on two GRAS notices related to the safety of Allulose.
-Here in NZ and Australia an assessment by FSANZ is still currently underway.
+Here in NZ and Australia an assessment by FSANZ is still currently underway and has been for the past 10 years!

 Q: What is a supplemented food?

-A: It's a food that's safe and suitable, created by combining a novel (new) food to an existing food.
+A: It's a food that's safe and suitable to consume, created by combining a novel (new) food with an existing approved food.
+The intention of supplemented food guidelines were to avoid holding up food innovations while the Food Safety authorities got through their processes of approval.
 Allulose has had the Generally Recognised As Safe status from the USA FDA for the past 10 years with millions of people consuming it on a regular basis.
+We add it to monkfruit which is also an approved food and that combination drastically changes the properties of the allulose to make it a lot sweeter, a 1:1 sub so close to sugar.
+Any food item that is a supplemented food, just has to be labelled as such.

 Q: What effect does Allulose have on baked goods?